OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/working_with_derivatives/simul_derivs.rst

     indeps.r num colors: 1
     Total colors vs. total size: 5 vs 21

+Note that only the first part of the console output should be cut and pasted into your script.
+The Coloring Summary part is just for informational purposes to help give you an idea of what sort of performance improvement you should see when computing your total derivatives.
+For example, in the output show above, the total number of linear solves to compute the total jacobian will drop from 21 down to 5.

 If you run *openmdao simul_coloring* and it turns out there is no simultaneous coloring available, don't be surprised.
 Problems that have the necessary total jacobian sparsity to allow simultaneous derivatives are relatively uncommon.